 A Little About Frankie

-Currently, Frankie is continuing his education in Economics and Political Science at Rhodes College in nearby Memphis, TN, where he was awarded the prestigious Bonner Scholarship.
-Bonner Scholars are required to complete numerous hours of community service and create a service project of their own.
+Currently, Frankie is continuing his education in Political Science and Economics at Rhodes College in nearby Memphis, TN.
+During his freshman year at Rhodes, he was awarded the prestigious Bonner Scholarship.
+Bonner Scholars are tasked with completing numerous hours of community service and creating a service project of their own.
 Frankie chose BRIDGES, a service organization that strives to advance racial, economic, educational and environmental justice.
 He helped develop a program now known as BridgeBuilders Change.
 In 2011, he earned Bridges Facilitator of the Year His for this work.
 These accomplishments led him earn the title Rhodes College Sophomore Man of the Year in 2012.

 Since taking office, Frankie has strived to be the elected official that he was elected to be.
 He does not try to ignore his youth, he embraces it.
 For his work thus far, Frankie became a Gerald A. Vanderhaar Peace Laureate in March of 2013.
-An honor given to one Mid-South college student annually who demonstrates a commitment to peace and non-violent social change.
+An honor given annually to one Mid-South college student who demonstrates a commitment to peace and non-violent social change.
 In addition, in April of 2013, he was named the 2013 Harry S. Truman Fellow for the state of Tennessee.
-During the Fall of 2013 Frankie is traveling from coast to coast with The Can Kicks Back, on the Generational Equity Tour.
+During the Fall of 2013 Frankie traveled from coast to coast, California to Washington D.C., with The Can Kicks Back on the Generational Equity Tour.
+Since finishing the tour, Frankie has began his senior year at Rhodes College and will graduate with a degree in Political Science and Economics in December of 2014.

 Frankie has been humbled by the opportunity to serve his community, and grow as an individual in the process.